Daniel Peter Layard: Biography

 Daniel Peter Layard was the son of Pierre Raymond de Layard (1666-1747), a Huguenot of good parentage of Monflanquin in Guienne (Lot et Garonne), who fled from France following the Revocation of the Edict of Nantes.
 Pierre Raymond came to England as a member of the Corps of Noble Cadets of William III, and rose to the rank of Major in the British army in 1710, at which time he was in General Vezey's Regiment of Foot.
-Having become naturalized British in 1713, he settled in Canterbury, and married, at the French Protestant chapel at the Savoy in the Strand, London in February 1715, to a much younger wife, Marie Anne la Croze or Croizett.
+Having become naturalized British in 1713, he settled in Canterbury, and married, at the French Protestant chapel at the Savoy Chapel in London in February 1715, to a much younger wife, Marie Anne la Crozé.
 They had several children, most of whom died and were buried at St Alphege, Canterbury.
 Daniel Peter Delayard was born 28 March and baptized 8 April 1720 at the French Huguenot chapel of Des Grecs, Crown Street, Westminster.
 His father died in Westminster in 1747.
 His mother lived down to 1773, and died testate in London.

 Layard graduated Doctor of Medicine at Reims University on 9 March 1742.
 On 9 August of the following year (as Surgeon, of St Anne's Westminster), he married Suzanna Henrietta Boisragon at the Savoy chapel.
 In April 1747 he was appointed physician-accoucheur at Middlesex Hospital, but shortly afterwards he resigned on account of ill health and travelled abroad.